-The best budgeting software makes it simple and easy to keep track of your spending, as well as your saving.
-It'll help you manage your finances much more effectively.
+The best budgeting software makes it simple and easy to manage your finances, by keeping a record of your spending and saving.

 Nevertheless, as every business owner soon learns, small costs and miscellaneous spends can really add up.
 So budgeting software is ideally placed to help you identify these and ensure that you can take better control of your money and overall finances.